Dynamic Data-Free Knowledge Distillation by Easy-to-Hard Learning Strategy: Experiments

 \subsubsection{Convergence of CuDFKD}

-In this subsection, we check the convergence of our framework compared with other SOTA methods by plotting the validation accuracy at each timestamp $t$ (or epoch) during training.
-Fig \ref{fig:convergence} shows the convergence of ResNet18 with the teacher of ResNet34 under the hyperparameter given by the paper of each work with different benchmarks.
-Here we use $Acc@1$ as metric for this experiment.
-The curriculum used for this experiment is the same as the results in Table \ref{table:main_result}.
-Here our CuDFKD converges fast and efficiently at a few epochs (less than 30 epochs to reach 90\% top1 accuracy), and further improves till the end of training.
-Furthermore, the training process is stable, i.e., the validation accuracy during training does not disturb so much.
-Other previous work is not stable enough to get the final performance.
+In this section, we check the convergence of CuDFKD and compare it with other SOTA DFKD methods by plotting the curve of validation accuracy at each timestamp during training.
+We use VGG11-ResNet18 and ResNet34-ResNet18 as teacher-student pairs.
+Hyperparameters are those specified in the original papers of each method.
+The metric used for this experiment is $Acc@1$, and the same curriculum strategy as in Table \ref{table:main_result} is used.
+Figure \ref{fig:convergence} show that CuDFKD converges quickly and efficiently, achieving a 90\% top-1 accuracy on CIFAR10 in less than 15 epochs and stably improving until the end of training.
+Moreover, the training process is stable, as the validation accuracy does not fluctuate significantly during the training process.
+In contrast, previous DFKD methods exhibit different stability, making it difficult to achieve optimal performance.

-Quantitatively, we use the mean $\mu[s_{acc}]$ and variance $\sigma^2[s_{acc}]$ over all epochs of validation student accuracy motivated by PRE-DFKD\cite{binici2022robust}.
-Here we calculate the $\mu[s_{acc}]$ and $\sigma^2[s_{acc}]$ by the mean and variance of validation accuracy from the 80th epoch to the end.
-We choose 80th epoch because all the methods gradually move to convergence from that epoch.
-Besides, we also record the peak performance during training as well as the used GPU memory and training time.
-The results in Table \ref{table: conv} present the $\mu[s_{acc}]$ and $\sigma^2[s_{acc}]$ for all SOTA methods.
-From the results of Table \ref{table: conv}, our CuDFKD promises stability during the training of DFKD without any memory bank or replay generators, and higher $\mu$ over all SOTA methods.
-The results of memory usage and time cost also show that our CuDFKD uses the memory usage as DAFL but gets significantly better performance.
+Quantitatively, we assess the stability of our framework and compare it with other SOTA DFKD methods by computing the mean $\mu[s_{acc}]$ and variance $\sigma^2[s_{acc}]$ of the validation student accuracy over all epochs, as motivated by PRE-DFKD \cite{binici2022robust}.
+Specifically, we calculate $\mu[s_{acc}]$ and $\sigma^2[s_{acc}]$ as the mean and variance of the validation accuracy from the 80th epoch to the end of the training, as all methods tend to converge from this epoch.
+Moreover, we record the peak performance during training, the used GPU memory, and training time.
+Table \ref{table: conv} presents the $\mu[s_{acc}]$ and $\sigma^2[s_{acc}]$ for all SOTA methods.
+Our CuDFKD shows well stability during DFKD training without requiring any memory bank or replay generators, achieving higher $\mu$ than all other methods.
+Furthermore, the memory usage and time cost indicate that CuDFKD uses the same memory as the simplest DFKD method as DAFL while achieving significantly better performance.

-Both quantitative and qualitative results present that CuDFKD are more stable than the memory-based CuDFKD problem, and thus provide more robustness of DFKD.
-In table \ref{table:main_result} and \ref{table:main_result2}, CuDFKD can outperform existing methods in most teacher-student pairs and in most metrics, but it still has some disadvantages compared to Memory-based methods, such as CMI in some small models and CIFAR100 benchmark.
-We consider that CuDFKD use predefined scheduler instead of external early samples to schedule the training process.
-Therefore, the performance of CuDFKD is limited to the design of difficulty measurer and training scheduler.

-\subsection{Difficulty Visualization at Different Stages.}
+\subsection{Difficulty Visualization at Different Stages}